wrdavid2/edition-jekyll-template/_docs/contact-syncing/facebook.md

 order: 1
 ---

 Sync your Facebook contacts with ChatApp.
-Any of your Facebook friends with ChatApp accounts are automatically added to your contact list!
+Any of your Facebook friends with ChatApp accounts are automatically added to your contact list\!

 > Signing up with Facebook automatically starts syncing contacts.